 Sangarees are made with whiskey, gin, rum or brandy with port wine floated on top.
 Alternatively, some people make them with wine, ale, porter or stout with nutmeg.
 Don’t confuse with sangria.
 That’s a tart punch of red wine with orange, lemon and apricot juice plus sugar.

 Schnapps (schnopps) is a spirit that distillers make from potatoes or grain.
-Scandinavians and Germans call it schnapps. countries and Germany.
+Scandinavians and Germans call it schnapps.
 People elsewhere call it vodka.

 Shooter is a mixed drink.
 The bartender serves it straight up in a small glass.
 The drinker swallows the drink in one gulp.
 Differs from neat because it contains a mixer.

 Single malt Scotch whisky is unblended Scotch whisky.
 They vary substantially in characteristic.
-Nevertheless, all have the unique smoky flavor of any Scotch whisky.
+But all have the unique smoky flavor of any Scotch whisky.

 Sling is a tall drink made with lemon juice, sugar, spirits, and club soda.

-Sloe gin is not gin but a brandy-based cordial made from sloe berries (the fruit of blackthorn bushes).
+Sloe gin is not gin.
+It’s a brandy-based cordial made from sloe berries.
+That’s the fruit of blackthorn bushes.

 Smash is a short julep served in a small glass.

-Sour mash whiskey is made from a mash containing about 25% residue from a previous mash, which provides additional character to the resulting whiskey.
+Sour mash whiskey is made from a mash containing about 25% residue from a previous mash.
+This gives added character to the resulting whiskey.